Tree Tutorial 1 Propositional Logic Truth Trees: Introduction

 Exercise 1 (of 1) (very brief):

-For Tree 3 above, extend the tree, then select both F and ~F (touch, or click on, the first, touch or click the second) then push the 'Close' button.
+For Tree 3 above, extend the tree, then select both F and ¬F (click on the first, click on the second) then select 'Close' from the menu.
 This is just to introduce you to the notation for closed branches.